Cody Bellinger Player Props: Cubs vs. Cardinals

 Cody Bellinger At The Plate

-- He has scored in 60.9% of his games this year, with more than one run scored in 18.8%.
+- He has scored in 39 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.